MechanicalRock/mechanicalrock.github.io/_posts/2019-03-04-jumping-on-the-dash-less-bandwagon.markdown

 If you scour the Internet, you will find as many definitions as there are search results.
 Most of them dive into esoteric technical definitions of what is and isn’t serverless.

-My technical perspective is that I don’t consider building, running and managing containers as serverless.
+My technical perspective is that I don’t consider writing full-sized applications and deploying them in containers as serverless.
 I also don't count no-infrastructure pieces of your architecture like DynamoDB, Identity management, payment gateways, etc as Serverless either.
 They are however critical ‘no-ops’ pieces to operating Serverlessly.
-What’s left is really the functions-as-a-service services like AWS Lambda, Google Functions and Azure Functions.
-These functions strip away everything that are not critical core features that are unique to your business (versus structural piece like databases)
+What’s left are the functions-as-a-service services like AWS Lambda, Google Functions and Azure Functions.
+These [event-driven](https://en.wikipedia.org/wiki/Event-driven_architecture) functions strip away everything that are not critical core features which are unique to your business (versus structural piece like databases).

 Outside the technical realm, Serverless is also a mindset that flows right back into the core how your business operates.
 In the next section, I’ll discuss why fully embracing serverless very likely means a shakeup of how IT operates.
 All traditional IT roles come into question when you consider how much of the day-to-day work that IT people do isn’t directly related to delivering value.
 Serverless is a great mechanism for identifying waste.